↑ Back/Next ↑

 Now that you know that there is a lot of steel types for each knife, it is time to tell you about all the different types of knives and why we use them.
 Below you will see an overview of the knives that are available.
 Click on the name to get more information about the specific knife.

 When you are first starting with cooking then you are probably going to look for a chef’s knife.
-They are good for anything except for chopping through bones.
-You can use it for meat, vegetables, etc. You can chop, slice, rock chop, push cut or use a tip slice technique.
+They are good for anything except for chopping through bones that are thicker than a chicken bone.
+You can use it for meat, vegetables, etc. You can chop, slice, rock chop, push cut, or use a tip slice technique.
 A chef’s knife is versatile and I recommend any cook to start with a chef’s knife before upgrading to a specialized knife.
-However, the French knife is less suitable for rock chopping since it promotes a slicing movement rather than rock chopping.
+However, if you don’t like the rocking motion then a knife like the Gyuto, Santoku, Bunka, or the Chinese cleaver might be the better option for you.

 The traditional Chinese cleaver, the cleaver that can do it all.
-Chop trough duck, chicken bones.
+Chop trough smaller bones like duck, chicken bones.
 Slice through veggies and fruit.
-The traditional Chinese cleaver is what all chef’s use in China.
-Not only do they use these types in the professional kitchen they also are mandatory in the Chinese culinary school.
-Once you have mastered the Chinese cleaver you will be able to perform every task you can do with a western chefs knife including food transferring because of a bigger surface.
+The traditional Chinese cleaver is what most chefs use in China.
+Not only do they use these types in the professional kitchen they also are mandatory in Chinese cuisine since they go through smaller bones.
+Once you have mastered the Chinese cleaver you will be able to perform every task you can do with a western chef’s knife including food transferring because of a bigger surface.
 This traditional Chinese cleaver is built like a tank.
 The front is sharper so that you can be more precise and decorate your dishes with your knife skills.
-The heel is thicker for a more demanding task like chopping through bones.
+The heel is thicker for a more demanding task like chopping through ”small” bones.
 The back of the blade is used to tenderize meat.
+(Keep in mind that professional chef’s in China use all 3 cleaver types, Dual/All-purpose cleaver, Vegetable Cleaver, and the Bone Cleaver to go through bigger bones like spare ribs).

 The Chinese chef’s knife is big but you have to make sure what type you buy.
-In the Asian cuisine, many traditional recipes require you to chop through bones and therefore you need an all-purpose Chinese cleaver.
+In Asian cuisine, many traditional recipes require you to chop through bones and therefore you need an all-purpose or also known as Dual purpose Chinese cleaver.
 The Chinese vegetable and Chinese Bone cleaver is a different knife!
-They may look the same but they are not, bone cleavers are heavier and made of less hard material.
+They may look the same but they are not, bone cleavers are heavier and made of less hard material and used for bigger bones like spare ribs.
 The Chinese vegetable cleaver has a straight profile you can compare it with a Nakiri knife.
 Despite the name ”vegetable” they are suitable for boneless proteins too.
-The length is usually 7-inch (18cm) for a vegetable cleaver.
-Since the popularity of Japanese knife makers, they have created a Chinese vegetable cleaver.
-You will lose all the benefits of a Traditional Chinese Cleaver.
-You basically have a Nakiri knife in the form of a Chinese cleaver.
+The Chinese vegetable cleaver is also known as the Chinese slicer.

 This kind of knife is pretty much the same as a chef’s and usually, it has a straighter profile like the French chef’s knife.
 It is good for a smaller task.
 Just like the paring knife but